 III.
 Youthful Drinking

 Drinking among young people is actually on the decline.
-And it’s been so for 40 years.
+And it’s been so for over 40 years.
 For example, look at the statistics on drinking among high school students.

 The proportion of high school seniors who have ever consumed alcohol is down (fig 1).3